Dungpham0703/Dungpham0703/README.md

 ---

 ## About Me
-I’m a student passionate about **data engineering domain**.
+I’m a student passionate about data engineering domain.
-I enjoy building **ETL pipelines**, **data workflows**, and automating processes using Python and SQL.
+**I enjoy building ETL pipelines, data workflows, and automating processes using Python and SQL.
+Data needs engineers to give it a voice, and please give me the favor of proving how I can make it speak through pipelines, and systems that bring data to life.**
-Currently, I'm exploring **distributed data processing** and **cloud data platforms** such as AWS and Spark.
-The reason that make me want to be a data engineer is "Data needs engineers to give it a voice".

 ---

 ## Tech Stack